Skip to sign in Skip to content

 Locks you into a plan for a year

-One more thing – once you start using Microsoft, after the 30-day trial you’re stuck with it for a year.
-There’s no month-to-month plan.
-That flexibility is nice to have, especially during uncertain economic times.
+One more thing – once you start using Microsoft, after the 30-day trial, you're stuck with it for a year.
+There's no month-to-month plan, which is a nice-to-have flexibility.

 Is Outlook HIPAA compliant?

-Take a look at some of the advantages of Hushmail:
+Take a look at some of the advantages of using Hushmail:

 • Built for healthcare